rainmanh/jumpscale_core8/docs/Walkthrough/Kanban/Displaying_kanban_in_portal.md

 ```
 {{kanbandata:issue label:priority_critical,state_verification assingee:1 }}
 ```
-The filter parameters support all the same paramters aas the find method in the collection of each source. so for example the issue I can filter on :
+The filter parameters support all the same paramters as the find method in the collection of each source. so for example the issue I can filter on :
     `repo`  repo id
     `title`  title name